-Join Christopher Poelker, co-author, Storage Area Networks for Dummies for a webcast on how you can use your SAN for disaster recovery purposes.
-This webcast explores the most important things you need to consider when backing up and recovering data using a SAN.
+Join Christopher Poelker, co-author, Storage Area Networks for Dummies, for a lesson on how you can use your SAN for disaster recovery purposes.
+This lesson explores the most important things you need to consider when backing up and recovering data using a SAN.

 More about "Lesson 6: SANs for disaster recovery"